 - What is net metering?

 - Will adding a solar system increase the value of your home?

 - How can solar systems minimize the effects of rising energy costs?

 What is the initial cost of solar panels?

-An average cost of a PV System ranges from $5.5 to $7 per Watt depending on whether you are a residential or commercial installation.
+The average cost of a PV System ranges from $5.5 to $7 per watt, depending on whether you are a residential or commercial installation.
 The solar panel system will vary greatly based on your power needs and the specifics of the site.
 We only serve residential solar system needs.

 What kind of payback can you expect on a solar panel system?

 With all of the federal and state tax credits/rebates currently available, you could possibly cover most of your initial expenses within the first few years.
 Once installed, solar panels can save you up to 95 percent on your monthly energy bills.
 SDG&E will still have a meter charge around $5 per month.
 This means an immediate payback to you every month.

 What kind of payback can you expect with a solar thermal water heating system?

 Water heating is responsible for up to 17 percent of your energy consumption.
 A typical solar water heating system can save you 75 percent on your water heating energy costs.
 This system typically will pay itself off multiple times over its lifespan.
 Savings will vary based on the number of people living in the home, climate and a number of other factors.